 We cut through the middle of New Orleans on I-10, passing the Caesars Superdome, formerly known as the Mercedes-Benz Superdome, as we reach the eastern edge of town.

 The sports arena opened as the Louisiana Superdome in 1975.
 It sits on a 52-acre lot and is clearly visible from the freeway.
 It’s 680 feet in diameter, making it the largest fixed-dome structure in the world.
 It’s 273 feet at its highest point and has a maximum seating capacity of nearly 74,000.

 The arena is the host field for the Sugar Bowl and home turf of the New Orleans Saints football team.
 It has also been the site of seven Super Bowls, more than any other single facility.

 A $450 million renovation of the Superdome began in 2019.
-The four-phase overhaul is expected to be completed by 2024 when the arena hosts Super Bowl LVIII.
+The four-phase overhaul is expected to be completed in 2024, just in time for the 2025 Super Bowl.

 At the Superdome locale, Interstate 10 takes a sharp break to the east.
 We’ll be on this part of the freeway a little later on our virtual tour.